WasifKhan/LanguageIO/README.md

 ## Possible Reasons for Bad Prediction
 * Data needs to be split into train/test data.
 High accuracy is a result of testing on same data model was trained with
 * Not enough data points/too many columns.
-VC-dimension calculations show that 5 dimensions require 100~ datapoints for p-values <= 0.05
+VC-dimension calculation shows that 5 dimensions require ~100 datapoints for *p-values <= 0.05*

 ## Improvements In Provided Code
 * Line 7: Import only what is needed, not entire library